andrewhead/ICTD17-Paper/README.md

 ## Preprocess images to have the expected indexes

 *Note*: The `rwanda_TL.csv` file comes will have to be uploaded securely (it's protected data).
+Before doing this, create a `csv` directory in the `DiiD-Predictor` directory.
 For uploading this file with `scp`, see related instructions for connecting over `ssh` (here)[https://cloud.google.com/compute/docs/instances/connecting-to-instance#standardssh].
 Then, run the `copy_images.py` script.